Take Me Back to Eden: Reception

-Critical reception
+Critical

 Take Me Back to Eden received polarized reviews from music critics.
 On Metacritic, which assigns a normalised rating out of 100 to reviews from professional publications, the album received an average score of 60, based on seven reviews, indicating "mixed or average reviews".

-In a five-star review for the NME, Emma Wilkes described the album as "an ambitious, emotional monolith of a record, with all the hallmarks of future classic status", praising its "unpredictability" and adoption of multiple musical styles.
+In a five-star review for NME, Emma Wilkes described the album as "an ambitious, emotional monolith of a record, with all the hallmarks of future classic status", praising its "unpredictability" and adoption of multiple musical styles.
 In a four-star review for Metal Hammer, Dannii Leivers described Take Me Back to Eden as "a record that not only expands the band's universe and continues to prod metal's boundaries, but considers what it means to be human", proposing that it is "Sleep Token's strongest effort to date".

-Clash writer Ims Taylor claimed that while "Some moments are impressive", Take Me Back to Eden is "An album let down by over-indulgence", suggesting that the record features too many songs that "stretch on longer than [they] need to".
-Similarly, Elliott Burr of The Line of Best Fit complained that Take Me Back to Eden "tends to drag along with bread-and-butter formulas", concluding his 6/10 review by suggesting that it "may not be revolutionary in its music or pantomime, with some evident missteps".
+Clash writer Ims Taylor claimed that "Some moments are impressive", [but it's] "an album let down by over-indulgence", suggesting that the record features too many songs that "stretch on longer than [they] need to".
+Similarly, Elliott Burr of The Line of Best Fit thought that Take Me Back to Eden "tends to drag along with bread-and-butter formulas", concluding his 6/10 review with: "[it] may not be revolutionary in its music or pantomime...".

+Commercial

+Take Me Back to Eden debuted number 3 in the UK and number 16 on the US Billboard 200.
+The second single "The Summoning" was the band's first song to register on the official UK and US charts, reaching number 14 on the UK Rock & Metal Singles Chart, number 26 on the Billboard Hot Rock & Alternative Songs chart, and number two on the Billboard Hard Rock Digital Song Sales chart.

+"The Summoning" also reached number 1 on the Spotify Top 50 Viral Songs chart and received over one million views on YouTube within two weeks.

 Accolades

+2023

 At the end of 2023, Take Me Back to Eden was included in a number of music publication's end-of-year lists: